mrfloris/mac/README.md

 - `brew install keepingyouawake` (give some caffeine to your mac)

 ## Apps

-TODO: sort from high to lower priority (defn, using daily, vs, not super needed)
-TODO: maybe check if some can be brew installed, I never checked)

 - [Discord][discord-url] (community)
 - [Sublime Text 4][sublime-text-url] (daily document editor)